Most teams do not have an AI problem. They have a thinking-continuity problem.

 Then AI gets added on top.

 If AI is only used as a private prompt box, it can make individuals faster while making team context even more fragmented.
 One person generates a draft.
 Another person generates a different version.
 A third person asks the same question again.
-The work accelerates, but the shared understanding does not.
+The work accelerates, but shared understanding does not.

 That is why I think teams need a thinking stack.